gcc32/ardumet/README.md

 ardumet's base pinout
 > * RF receiver to digital pin 11

 You will need at least two Arduino boards (UNO works as well as Mega).
 Wire as explained and load ardumetStation.ino and ardumetBase.ino, one in each board.
+Connect the base receiver to the computer through a USB port and execute the java program to see the station's info.

 ##To-do
 * ardumet's receiver code does not work well :( (it takes the length of the first message, and if some following message is larger (due to changes in sensors, for example) it will just ignore the last part of the message)
-* RF modules could be changed to Xbee or Bluetooth modules, though those are more expensive
+* RF modules could be changed to Xbee or Bluetooth modules, though those are more expensive.
+This would allow multiple weather stations!
 * Solar panel with servo-based automatic orientation would be nice
 * Add as many sensors as you can! ardumet lacks of any barometer, wind direction/speed sensor (anemometer)...
 * Record data locally in a SD card in the remote station